giacomofrigo/ipfs-contributors-finder/README.md

 ## Stats
-This application can be used to track which are the peers that contributes to download the file, in particular it reports their *peer identifier*, thier *ip address* and the *total amount of blocks downloaded from that peer*.
+This application can be used to track which are the peers that contributes to download the file, in particular it reports their *peer identifier*, thier *ip address* and the *total amount of bytes downloaded from that peer*.
 A nice stat about the *countries* from which each peer share their content is also displayed.